FlaxEngine/FlaxDocs/manual/editor/interface.md

 ![Flax Editor Interface](../get-started/media/flax-layout.png)

-Flax Editor interface is made of **dockable windows** which can be rearranged, grouped, detached and docked.
+Flax Editor's interface is made of **dockable windows** which can be rearranged, grouped, detached and docked.
-You can drag and arrange the window by selecting and dragging the window header.
+You can drag and arrange a window by selecting and dragging the window header.
 It can be very useful when adapting the workspace for your need.
-Editor saved the windows layout (per project) on closing, and every few seconds, to restore it on relaunch.
+Flax Editor saves the windows layout (per project) on closing, and every few seconds, to restore it on relaunch.

 Useful shortcuts for faster navigation:
 * **Ctrl + Tab** - next tab
-* **Ctrl + Shirt + Tab** - previous tab
+* **Ctrl + Shift + Tab** - previous tab
 * **Ctrl + W** - close tab
 * **Ctrl + O** - finder tool to navigate to anything

 ## Main windows

-The default layout contains set of the most important elements:
+The default layout contains a set of the most important elements:
 * [Viewport](windows/viewport.md) - shows the game view.
 Used to navigate and edit scenes.
 * [Content Window](windows/content-window.md) - shows the project assets.
 Used to create and manage your assets.
 * [Scene Window](windows/scene-window.md) - shows the scene actors hierarchy.
 Used to view and modify the scene structure.